 The Commission may require that any open space land have direct access to a public road through a right-of-way dedicated to public use and that it be graded and improved to allow for pedestrian access.

-Land provided as open space shall be left in a natural state by the subdivider except for improvement or maintenance as may be expressly permitted or required by the Commission.
+Land provided as open space shall be left in a natural state by the subdivider except for improvements or maintenance as may be expressly permitted or required by the Commission or suggested by the land’s grantee.

-Open space areas shall not be graded, cleared, or used as a depository for brush, stumps, earth, building materials, or debris except as expressly permitted by the Commission.
+Open space areas shall not be graded, cleared, or used as a depository for brush, stumps, earth, building materials, or debris.
 Open space shall not include, power lines, roads, access easements or land set aside for drainage structures.
 Open space may include inland wetlands and slopes of25% or greater but the total area of these features as a percentage of the open space shall be no greater than the percentage of these features in the remaining portion of the subdivision.

 Method of Protection

-It is intended that open space in a subdivision shall be permanently protected.
-The Commission may require permanent protection by fee simple deeding the property, granting a conservation easement or any other method of conveyance which accomplishes permanent preservation in accord with the requirements set forth in this Section.
+Open space in a subdivision shall be permanently protected.
+The Commission may require permanent protection by fee simple deeding the property, granting a conservation easement and/or any other method of conveyance which accomplishes permanent preservation in accord with the requirements set forth in this Section.

 Proposed conservation easements or other legal instruments for land conservation purposes shall be drafted and presented to the Commission as part of the subdivision application.